Advice For a Graduate: 10 Tips

 Network With Alumni As Much As Possible

-Nest up on the list of advice of a graduate is to network.
-Your alumni network can be crucial to your future.
-I wish I would have looked into mines.
-Many alumni have companies or are CEOs.
-By contacting them, they could help you get your foot in the door.
+Next up on the list of advice for the graduate is to network.
+Your alum network can be crucial to your future.
+I wish I had looked into mines.
+Many alums have companies or are CEOs.
+They could help you get your foot in the door by contacting them.
+One way to meet alum is to see if your college has an alumni chapter in the city that you live in.

 Don’t Be Afraid To Move Back With Your Parents

 There is nothing wrong with moving back in with your parents for a little while after graduation.
-Times can be tough.
+Times can be challenging.
 If they allow it, you could stay with them until you get on your feet.
 Staying with your parents will allow you to save money and get adjusted to life after college.
+I know that’s only an option for some, but if you have the opportunity, you should consider it.

 Don’t Worry If You Don’t Have A Plan

 If you don’t have a plan, don’t worry.
-A lot of people would like for you to think that they always had a plan in life after college.
-Don’t get me wrong some did, but a lot didn’t.
+Many people would like you to think that they always had a plan in life after college.
+Don’t get me wrong, some did, but a lot didn’t.
 Don’t feel sad or stressed out.
 Hell, I didn’t have a plan until a year or so after school.
-I was just happy to graduate 🙂 .
+I was just happy to graduate.

 Don’t Give Up!

-Things might not always be the easiest for you once you graduate, but don’t give up.
-For some including myself going from college life to life after college was a major adjustment.
+Things might not always be the easiest for you once you graduate but keep going.
+For some, including myself going from college life to life after college was a major adjustment.
 There will be some bumps in the road.
 That shouldn’t deter you, though.
 Things will eventually work out for you.

 Enjoy The Moment

-The final item on this list of advice for a graduate is to enjoy the moment.
-Unless you decide to go to Grad school, this will probably be the last time that you will ever graduate.
+The final item on this list of advice for the graduate is to enjoy the moment.
+Unless you decide to go to Grad school, this will probably be the last time you will graduate.
 Enjoy it!
-The summer after I graduated I went to Las Vegas, Florida, and New York.
+I went to Las Vegas, Florida, and New York the summer after I graduated.
 I had to live it up.
-College wasn’t easy, so I wanted to celebrate the fact that I received my degree.
+College was challenging, so I wanted to celebrate the fact that I had received my degree.
 If you have the opportunity, take some time to travel and enjoy yourself before you have to start living in the “real world.”
 If you think it costs too much to travel, think again.